 If Google Analytics is enabled already on your store, then your

 theme.liquid file will contain the following scripts:

 If your file contains these scripts, then keep them only if you are upgrading from Classic Analytics to Universal Analytics, or if you have another specific technical reason.

 To check for any potential problems with your site's tracking scripts, install Google's Tag Assistant.
-If Tag Assistant detects an issue, you'll see an error message when you visit your site.
+If Tag Assistant detects an issue, then you'll see an error message when you visit your site.
 For example:

 - Error: Detected both ga.js and dc.js scripts which will make tracking ambiguous.